-Metropolitan Council Environmental Services (MCES), operator of the metro-area wastewater collection and treatment system, is making improvements to aging and deteriorating regional sanitary sewer facilities that serve homes and businesses near the Bass Lake Road and Vagabond Lane North intersection in Maple Grove.
-Work includes rehabilitation of the regional sanitary sewer pipe in two phases occurring between 2022 and 2024.
+Metropolitan Council Environmental Services (Environmental Services), operator of the metro-area wastewater collection and treatment system, is making improvements to regional sanitary sewer facilities that serve homes and businesses along 72nd Avenue in Maple Grove.
+These facilities serve over 500 acres of homes and businesses in the southwest portion of Maple Grove as well as portions of Corcoran.
+Work includes installing a new regional sanitary sewer pipe in 2024.

 What to Expect

 While we do our best to minimize impacts during construction, some temporary inconveniences may occur as the work takes place.
 Here is what you can expect: